dylmcintyre/coe332-hws/homework03/README.md

 # **Meteorite Landing Data Analysis**

 This Python script analyzes meteorite landing data stored in a CSV file.
 It provides summary statistics about the meteorites, calculates distances between meteorites and specified locations, and utilizes a great-circle algorithm to compute geographical distances.
+For portability reasons, the script can optionally be run in a docker container.

 ## **Files Included:**